tston529/NLP-based-chat-bot/README.md

+(THE FOLLOWING README WAS HANDED IN AS PART OF THE PROJECT)

 RUN WITH PYTHON 3

 PACKAGES TO INSTALL
 ===================
 textblob
 fuzzywuzzy
 pandas
 sklearn
 numpy
 tqdm

-you can easily do this by running my script :) probably needs root access, though.
+you can easily do this by running my install packages script :)
+probably needs root access, though.
 Maybe my calls to pip need root access as well, not just the script.

-ALSO NEEDED (speeds up textblob creation)
+ALSO NEEDED (for textblob creation)
 =================
 python -m textblob.download_corpora